 The mission of our department is to provide the best and most secure content to our end users which are our students, teachers, parents, and staff members.
 Our department strives to help our students and teachers by putting the correct tools in their hands and at the same time help them understand the best use for those tools.
 We are about teaching and learning.

-Educational Technology Services Staff
+Office of Technology Staff

-Jerry Johnson, Director of Technology
+Jerry Johnson, Director of Instructional Technology

 Jean Botting, Pupil Accounting & Data Specialist